Stanley's Ashes Rideout

 And then he did it again a little later - he just loved it!!!
 Especially the end scramble.
 Whilst we were struggling he just kept going up and down and looking at us to saying "come on Mummy Daddy - keep up with me please, you're lagging behind" 🤣🤣🤣🤣

-Off he'd go again; this was at the foot of the end scramble and you can see the summit hidden in the mist above - you think it's close at this point, but nope it's not!!!!
+Off he'd go again; this was at the foot of the end scramble and you can almost see the summit hidden in the mist above - you think it's close at this point, but nope it's not!!!!

 It's just a bit overwhelming that we have lost our beautiful little boy.
 He had such a wonderful life and gave us everything that he is, that he was and that he will ever be.
 He was by Caroline's side all the way through the trauma of her brain episode, he was with me [Peter] everywhere I went - Stanley became our little boy, the one between Caroline and I and he was precious beyond belief.

 At a grand old age of almost 13 he had had enough.
 On that Easter Monday, in April 2026 he just looked at me and told me he'd had enough.
-I knew it, we all knew it and our long drive to Keele to say good-bye was quiet and reflcetive.
+I knew it, we all knew it and our long drive to Keele to say good-bye was quiet and reflective.
 The long drive home was empty and desolate.
 I never knew how a dog could fill your life and leave a void so deep.

 We have his ashes back today [Tuesday 14th April] and are planning to scatter him around many places - in particular the places he liked to poop, walk, run, swim and just be happy.
-1st of all, a little walk, as is our tradition, around Strathalyn in the early eveing.
+1st of all, a little walk, as is our tradition, around Strathalyn in the early evening.

 Tennis ball alley - I would ping a tennis ball straight through the trees and Stan would sprint to get it and amble back so he didn't waste too much energy!!!
 He did this almost every day until age of around 7 when he hung up his running boots.